Reformation and Renewal

 depositphotos Image ID: 10694365 Copyright: rumifaz

-Since some of us are celebrating the Reformation today.
+Today us Reformation day.
 I don’t really care about Halloween, so I figure I should say something about the Reformation.

 You might call me a reformed Catholic.
 I grew up in the Catholic Church.
 When I encountered Jesus Christ, the living Son of God, who shed His glory to become a man, walked in obedience to His own purposes, died on the cross for our sins, and rose again from the dead, my life changed.

-When I accepted Jesus Christ as my Lord and Savior, I left the Catholic Church for greener pastures and still waters.
-I have been involved with and visited many churches since then, and I am still looking for greener pastures and still waters.
+When I accepted Jesus Christ as my Lord and Savior, I left the Catholic Church for greener pastures.
+I have been involved with and visited many churches since then, and I am still looking for greener pastures.
 Along the way, I have learned that Catholics haven’t cornered the market on rigid structures and white-washed tombs.

 I call myself a “spiritual mutt” because of my journey to Christ.
-Though I was raised Catholic, I declared Jesus my Lord and Savior for the first time in the home of a charismatic Methodist insurance salesman’s home.
+Though I was raised Catholic, I declared Jesus to be my Lord and Savior for the first time in the home of a charismatic Methodist insurance salesman.
 I sat at the feet of a grizzled Pentecostal man stumbling over his King James Bible, marveling at his understanding of the words he could hardly read.
-I went forward in an old-fashioned Southern Baptist revival to say a sinner’s prayer and to proclaim (over again) that Jesus is my Lord and savior.
-This all happened one eventful summer.
+I went forward in an old-fashioned Southern Baptist revival to say a sinner’s prayer and to proclaim (over again) that Jesus is my Lord and Savior.

-When I returned to my life, nothing was normal again.
+This all happened in one eventful summer.
+When I returned to my “regular” life in college, nothing was normal again.
 I met charismatic Catholics, including the priest in my college town.
-I rubbed shoulders with mainline Methodists and Presbyterians and Lutherans and charismatic Lutherans and “independent Christians”, and ….
+I rubbed shoulders with mainline Methodists, Presbyterians, and Lutherans, charismatic Lutherans and “independent Christians”, and ….
 You name it.

-I was heavily influenced by the Charismatic Movement.
+I was heavily influenced by the charismatic movement.
 I read books on it.
-I learned that the movement was a ground swell of experience with the Holy Spirit breaking out across denominations all at once, bringing people of different denominations together in the unity of the Holy Spirit manifested in signs and wonders like the days of the early Church.
+I learned that the movement was a ground swell of experience with the Holy Spirit breaking out across denominations. the movement brought people of different denominations together in the unity of the Holy Spirit manifested in signs and wonders like the days of the early Church.
 It’s a fascinating history.

-And, I also began to see, over and over, and over again, that we people have a tendency to want to set camp on the new ground that the Holy Spirit breaks and remain there… stuck, unwilling to budge or move on.
+And, I also began to see, over and over, and over again, that people have a tendency to want to set camp on the new ground that the Holy Spirit breaks and remain there… stuck after a time, unwilling to budge or move on.
 Not that the reformation, or any other movement of God, is of no consequence or to be shrugged aside.

-It’s just that we have this Pharisaical tendency to want to reduce a fresh movement of God into outlines and cold doctrines and rigid structures that cannot possibly contain the life and power of the Holy Spirit.
+It’s just that we have this Pharisaical tendency to want to reduce a fresh movement of God into rigid outlines, doctrines, and structures that cannot possibly contain the life and power of the Holy Spirit.
 These structures end up as broken vessels.
-They wear thin, get inflexible and become brittle.
+They wear thin, lose flexibility, and become brittle.

 We are like the several disciples on the Mount of Transfiguration with Jesus.
 Jesus was transfigured before them.
 His face shone like the sun, and his clothes became white.
 Moses and Elijah appeared, and a voice boomed out of the bright cloud.
 Can you image a more charismatic revival than that?[1]